Kruptein/planarally-docs/docs/tools/initiative.md

 ### Timed Effects

-The next column shows a <font-awesome-icon :icon="['fas','stopwatch']"/>, followed by a number (default 0).
+The next column shows a <font-awesome :icon="['fas','stopwatch']"/>, followed by a number (default 0).
 This column shows how many Timed Effects (see below) are assigned to the object.
 This function can be used to easily track buffs and/or effects (e.g. spells) dealing damage over time.

 Timed Effects are free-form entries that are assigned to an entry into the Initiative list that are valid only for a limited time, i.e. rounds.
-Left-clicking on the <font-awesome-icon :icon="['fas', 'stopwatch']"/>-icon will add a new Timed Effect associated with the respective entry.
+Left-clicking on the <font-awesome :icon="['fas', 'stopwatch']"/>-icon will add a new Timed Effect associated with the respective entry.
 Hovering over an entry will expand the list of Timed Effects below, connected to the highlighting border.
 The list of Timed Effects of the active entry is always expanded.